Workbench-Build/workbook/docs/index.md

 ---

-> This document will take you through the token design, development, and deployment process.
-In practice you'll go back and forth between steps as your project progresses.
-Some parts may or may not be relevant to you.
-Choose your own adventure.

----

 ## Design

 **TL;DR:**

-- find a problem to solve
+- Find a problem to solve.
-- define your design goals
+- Define your design goals.
-- define roles, methods, states
+- Define roles, methods, states.
-- define mechanisms
+- Define mechanisms.
-- compose said mechanisms into a token system
+- Define the composition of mechanisms into a token system.
-- write a blog post describing it
+- Write a blog post describing it.
-- draw a picture describing it
+- Draw a picture describing it.
-- create a model of it
+- Create a model simulating it's behavior.

 ### Brainstorming

+**TL;DR:**

+- What is the problem you're solving?
+- What is the purpose of your token (access, discounts, unique items/experiences, governance, etc..)?
+- Is there any part of your token system (including the token itself) that could be removed while still achieving your goals?
+- How will people acquire tokens (buy, earn, other)?
+- How will the value of those tokens increase as the token system grows (network effects)?

 It's better to be finding the solution to a big problem than finding a problem for your big solution.